Rank-based loss for learning hierarchical representations: Introduction

 \section{Introduction}

-Many supervised learning tasks can be framed as hierarchical problems, meaning that the taxonomy that organises the label space can be constructed as to follow a hierarchical/tree structure.
+Many supervised learning tasks can be framed as hierarchical problems, meaning that the taxonomy that organises the label space can be constructed as to follow a hierarchical tree structure.
 Instead of having a flat single level label space, in a hierarchical tree structure the labels are organised in different levels and there is a hierarchical relationship between them.
 Two important characteristics of these taxonomies are that each child label only has one parent, and it is expected that children from the same parent to share a closer similarity (concept and features) with each other than with labels from other parents.
 Furthermore this similarity increases as we go down in the hierarchy towards the leaf-labels.

 Hierarchical classification is supervised learning that makes use of this kind of label structure to not only make better predictions at the leaf-level task, but also to generate predictions at all the other levels of the taxonomy.
 This approach is attractive in the sense that we build models that give us a complete picture of how the objects are organised and how they are related with other classes.
-Furthermore it offers the possibility of classifying items of unknown "leaf" category items into a broad category.
+Furthermore it offers the possibility of classifying items of unknown "leaf" classes into a broad category.

 In this work we propose a novel loss function that uses the partial ordering implied by the hierarchical label taxonomy to derive target distances between embeddings and thus learn hierarchical meaningful embeddings, \textit{i.e.,} embeddings that represent the hierarchical relationships in the taxonomy.
 Unlike other methods, rank based Loss (RbL) is suitable to learn hierarchical taxonomies with any number of levels and conceptually it is also appropriate to deal with examples with incomplete labels, where we may know higher order classes but may be missing the more specific classes.
-In this work, we mainly explore how this loss function compares with the quadruplet loss approach proposed in \cite{jati_hierarchy-aware_2019}, and how it behaves with different datasets.